liijunwei/notebook/README.md

 # Important Notice

-**Pushing notebook to public repo is a BAD IDEA, since when this workflow gets handy you'll inevitably write down important/sensitive info and they'll all be logged into `git`.**
+**Pushing *Your Notebook* to public repo is a BAD IDEA, since when this workflow gets handy you'll inevitably write down important/sensitive info and they'll all be logged into `git`.**

 # Core